maryannh/camjam-kit-1/software.md

 sudo apt-get install python3-gpiozero
 ```

-Test you have everything you need by entering the following commands:
+Check that you have everything you need by entering the following commands:

 ```bash
 python3 -c "import gpiozero"
 ```

 This should bring you back to the command prompt with no errors.
-If you get an error saying `No module named gpiozero` then check you entered the commands above correctly.
+If you get an error saying `No module named gpiozero`, then check you entered the commands above correctly.